DuncanRitchie/DuncanRitchie.github.io/README.md

 * On desktop, all elements are ordered in the HTML — and therefore in the tab-order — in the order displayed on screen.
 (On mobile, the GitHub/LinkedIn links in the navbar create the one exception to this.)
 * Screenreader-only text appears next to the GitHub icons on my project showcase.
 * The navigation menus can be toggled even if you have neither a mouse nor JavaScript.
+This is achieved through the “checkbox hack”: where the state of a hidden tickbox determines whether a menu is displayed, and a visible `<label>` controls the tickbox.
+If you have JavaScript (as nearly everyone does), the tickbox is replaced with a `<button>` with Aria attributes, which is more semantically appropriate.
 * If the user has enabled the  `prefers-reduced-motion` setting in their browser, they do not see transitions or animations by default.
 However, the new “diagonal” layout (with its on-scroll transitions to reveal photos and to keep the text aligned with the diagonal edge) can still be turned on and off via the “Toggle layout” button.

 ### Screen-size